Smart Language Learner

 Not Just for English Speakers

-A good Yabla feature is that you can change all translations to a selection of other languages.
-For example: you can learn Spanish through English, French and German translations.
-The only problem is that some features, like vocabulary review, are restricted when you don’t use English for the translations.
+A useful Yabla feature is that you can change all translations to another language.
+For example, you can learn Spanish through English, French, and German translations.
+The only problem is that some features, like vocabulary review, are restricted when you don’t use English for translations.

 A Great Library

-Yabla’s video library is extensive, and there is always an interesting new video waiting for you.
+Yabla’s video library is extensive, and there is always an exciting new video waiting for you.

-I love the way how you can watch complete drama television series you like, and learn from them at the same time.
+I love the way you can watch complete television series you like and learn from them at the same time.

-The desire to find out what happens in the next episode really adds to the motivation to keep learning.
+The curiosity to find out what happens in the next episode really adds to the motivation to keep learning.
 It seems to take away the feeling of studying.
-Really cool.

 The TV series are just the tip of the iceberg when it comes to the scope of Yabla’s content.
 There’s much more.